BridgingBigData/BridgingBigData.github.io/pages/tdc.md

 Teams of participants (up to 4) will *hack* available datasets to produce meaningful insights along the two thematic areas listed above.
 The projects should demonstrate data-driven *decision making* with meaningful insights for *social and technological impact*.
 Mentors will be available onsite to help brainstorm project ideas and suggest ways to accomplish tangible outcomes.
 There are no other restrictions on project types and their outcomes.
 Got creativity?

-wireless network access will be provided.
+Wireless network access will be provided.
 So you may choose to bring your own laptops.

 ## Available Datasets
 Datasets for the competition will be selected from the those available [here](https://www.bigdatahubs.io/resources/).
 It is OK to explore these datasets ahead of the competition.
 Also, signup at https://www.bigdatahubs.io to get access to resources such as Google cloud and data science notebooks.